When you want a dress with a little breathing room but that still looks cute, a shift dress is the answer.

-Younger gals often wear shift dresses with heels, but it makes the dress looks even shorter.
+Younger gals often wear shift dresses with heels, which makes the dress look even shorter.
 A low to medium shoe or flat sandal is the solution and looks especially nice if it’s more on the chunky side.
 For example, a block heel goes with the mod feel of a shift dress.
-In winter, a flat boot with opaque tights looks great.
+In winter, a flat boot with opaque tights looks excellent.

 6. Leggings Can be Worn with a Shift Dress

-A good way to get around the short-length problem is to wear your shift dress with leggings.
+An excellent way to get around the short-length problem is to wear your shift dress with leggings.
 A shift dress looks like a long tunic, and we all know how well tunics go with leggings.
-Find a shift with a bit of black in it and wear it with black leggings.
+Find a shift with a bit of black and wear it with black leggings.

 7. Choose Complementary Jewelry

-A shift is a bold shape, so don’t go with thin, dainty jewelry.
-Keep jewelry minimal but go with a strong piece like a cuff or a pendant necklace.
-Something with a bit of an artistic or modern vibe works with this mod style of dress.
+A shift is a bold shape, so don’t go with delicate, dainty jewelry.
+Keep jewelry minimal but go with a vital piece like a cuff or a pendant necklace.
+Something with an artistic or modern vibe works with this mod dress style.